Kentish7/airbnbdata/README.md

 # Higher Revenues

+The project was design using airbnb real data provided by: http://insideairbnb.com/get-the-data/

-The project was design to order the higher revenues in Rio de Janeiro, the main goal is to sell the ordered data from a company.
+The main goal is to sell the ordered data to a interested company.